ebeloded/money-manager/README.md

 # Money Manager

-Money Manager is an app that simplifies the management of user's finance by helping to track expenses, budget and planning.
+Money Manager is an app that simplifies the management of personal finance by helping to track and control expenses, budget and planning.

-The app app allows multiple users to contribute to a single account, while also allowing every user to be connected to multiple accounts.

-The user will be able to add expenses, plan transactions, view transaction history, etc.

-User / Account / Money Account : Currencies /

-The app is designed as a progressive web app.
+In current implementation the app allows the user to add money accounts(wallets), manage expense/income categories and add transactions (expense/income/transfer).

-The data will persist in local database and will be constantly synced with remote database.
+The data persists locally in IndexedDB and is be continuously synced with remote database (Firestore Database).

-The tech stack is as follows:

-Language: TypeScript

-- React
-- Redux
-- styled-components
-- Firebase (Hosting, Auth, Notifications, Database)